 All Philosophy students attend lectures and seminars organised by the Faculty of Philosophy; in addition, each student has to write an essay every week for his or her supervision (that is, period of individual tuition).
 Supervisions are organised by the student's College Director of Studies.
 Most students, in Philosophy as in other subjects, will have supervisions from several different supervisors during their three years in Cambridge.
 At Fitzwilliam College these supervisions are almost all one to one.

-Applicants are also required to sit the Philosophy admissions written assessment, if invited for interview.
+If invited to interview, applicants should expect at least two interviews lasting 20-30 minutes.
+Such applicants are also required to sit the Philosophy admissions written assessment.
 More details can be found on the University website.

 Director of Studies